Composable Verification in the Circuit-Model via Magic-Blindness: Proofs for Blindness

 \subsection{Security of Blind Measurements Protocol}

-\begin{proof} Here, we proof that Simulator \ref{simulator:blind-meas} allows to reproduce any Server deviation by requiring knowledge of the Clifford circuit $\C$ only, not the $n-$qubit input state $\rho$. \paragraph{State sent to the Distinguisher.} Unsurprisingly, it emulates the application of a quantum one-time pad by teleportation, without learning the Client's inputs.
-Instead, it creates $n$ EPR-pairs, give halves to the Server interface of the Distinguisher, the other halves to the Resource, with the instruction to teleport the Client's input on the Server side.
-The result is that the Resource holds measurement outcomes $\a, \r$ interpreted as keys of the one-time pad, while the Server holds the state
+\begin{proof} Here, we prove that Simulator~\ref{simulator:blind-meas} allows one to reproduce any Server deviation by requiring knowledge of the Clifford circuit $\C$ only, not the $n$-qubit input state $\rho$. \paragraph{State sent to the Distinguisher.} Unsurprisingly, it emulates the application of a quantum one-time pad by teleportation, without learning the Client's inputs.
+Instead, it creates $n$ EPR-pairs, gives halves to the Server interface of the Distinguisher, the other halves to the Resource, with the instruction to perform a Bell measurement on them and the Client's input state $\rho$, as per the EPR-encryption explained in the preliminaries.
+The result is that once the measurements are done, the Resource holds the outcomes $\a, \r$ interpreted as keys of the one-time pad, while the Server holds the state

 Intuitively, from then on, we will show that any malicious Server interacts with the received state identically in both worlds, hence the proof can be concluded by showing that the received states are themselves initially identical, as we have just shown.
 The rest of the proof will formalize this.